habi/EAWAG-manuscript/manuscript.md

 ## Abstract {.page_break_before}

-A large corpus of fishes spanning a size range of 6 to 20 cm was nonestructively assessed using micro-computed tomography.
+A large corpus of Cichlids from Lake Victoria in Africa spanning a size range of 6 to 20 cm was nondestructively imaged using micro-computed tomography.
+The presented manuscript describes a method to efficiently obtain three-dimensional tomographic data sets of the oral and pharyngeal jaws and the whole skull of these fishes.
+We describe in detail how the data has been acquired to aid in reproducible research.
+The tomographic data we acquired (XXX GB raw data and XXX GB projection) images is used for further projects, an outlook on two of them; a morphological description of the oral and pharyngeal jaws of the fishes as well as a principal component analysis of landmark features on the fish skulls.

 ## Introduction {.page_break_before}